 Lockdowns, quarantines, restrictions on travel, social distancing rules and restrictions on types of business that may be allowed to operate are having a significant impact on tenants of commercial property space and property companies, such as the Issuer.
-For example, in response to the COVID-19 pandemic, the Issuer implemented a commercial policy in order to reach individualised rental agreements with its tenants, whose activities where shut down administratively due to measures imposed by governments.
-This policy resulted in an estimated adverse impact of ε 22 million in cashflow including ε 15.3 million in rent discounts which were agreed with tenants as at 31 December 2020.
-These discounts in rents are being recognised in the profit and loss statement on a straight-line basis, registering an adverse impact in income of ε 1.3 million in the year ended 31 December 2020.
+In response to the COVID-19 pandemic, the Issuer, for example, implemented a commercial policy to reach individualised rental agreements, including discounts in rent, with its tenants whose commercial activities where shut down due to measures imposed by governments.
+This policy resulted in an adverse impact of $\in$ 22 million and $\in$ 5.4 million on cashflow in the year ended 31 December 2020 and the six months ended 30 June 2021, respectively, and $\in$ 1.3 million and $\in$ 7.3 million on the profit and loss statement in the same periods.
+A portion of these discounts are recognised in the profit and loss statement on a straight-line basis over the course of the contract lease term.

-As at the date of this Offering Memorandum, the Spanish government continues to take measures to contain the spread of the virus, which continue to affect the performance of economic activities such as trade, hospitality and tourism and, therefore, our tenants.
+As of the date of this Offering Memorandum, the Spanish government continues to take measures to contain the spread of the virus, which continue to affect the performance of economic activities such as trade, hospitality and tourism and, therefore, our tenants.
 Concerning commercial leases, Royal Legislative-Decree 15/2020 approved measures to protect the self-employed and small and medium-sized enterprises ("SMEs") and thereafter, Royal Legislative-Decree 35/2020 was passed as a "continuation and improvement" of the former.
-Under certain circumstances, such measures granted tenants the right to request from landlords of commercial properties moratoriums on rent payment until the end of the state of alarm (estado de alarma) in Spain and up to a maximum of four months thereafter.
-Additionally, provided the same circumstances are met, Royal Legislative-Decree 35/2020 granted tenants of commercial properties which have not benefitted from moratoriums the right to request a reduction of 50% of the lease rent until the end of the state of alarm (estado de alarma) in Spain and up to a maximum of four months thereafter.
-The deadline to request any of the above measures was 31 January 2021 and for the purposes of this Offering Memorandum only the consequences of the already granted moratoriums or rent reductions should be taken into consideration.
+Under certain circumstances, such measures granted tenants of commercial properties the right to benefit moratoriums on rent payment until four months after the end of the state of alarm (estado de alarma) in Spain.
+Additionally, provided the same circumstances are met, Royal Legislative-Decree 35/2020 granted tenants of commercial properties which have not benefitted from moratoriums the right to request a reduction of 50% of the lease rent until four months after the end of the state of alarm (estado de alarma) in Spain.
+The deadline to request any of the above measures was 31 January 2021 and the term of such measures expired on 9 September 2021 (i.e., four months after the end of the state of alarm (estado de alarma) which was on 9 May 2021).
+Hence, for the purposes of this Offering Memorandum only the consequences of the already granted moratoriums should be taken into consideration.